The best free Power BI alternatives for small businesses in 2026 are:

 - For the easiest start: Looker Studio (if you use Google services)

-- For non-technical teams: Metabase
+- For non-technical teams who still want dashboards: Metabase

 - For maximum power and flexibility: Apache Superset